aflah02/IExplainStuff/DREAM-code.md

 - We train the Dream model using this.
 - We build a hidden layer.
 - We then iterate, the batchify() function arranges the dataset into columns, trimming off any tokens remaining after the data has been divided into batches of size batch_size.
-For more insight read here - https://pytorch.org/tutorials/beginner/transformer_tutorial.html
+For more insight read [here](https://pytorch.org/tutorials/beginner/transformer_tutorial.html)
 - In each iteration we find the bpr_loss and then compute it's gradient.
 - The gradients are clipped as well based on the estabilished clip in the constants.
 - get_grad_norm gets the norm of the gradients